aleksaan/diskusage/README.md

 - Calculate size of each folder
 - Print list of (sub)folders with a biggest sizes
 - Set limit to number folders in printing
+- Fast

+## Main cons
+- No any dummies protection (also pros)
+- No any intelligents features (also pros)

 ## Start on Windows